C-mccullo/wesbos-node/starter-files/readme.md

 npm run sample
 ```

+Psst!
 If you have previously loaded in this data, you can wipe your database 100% clean with:

 ```bash
 npm run blowitallaway